Brady-Beecham/Capstone-Team-PowerHouse/Reports/Lessons Learned and Acquired Skills.md

 # Brady Beecham
 ## What went well?

+We chose to have weekly meetings for just the teammates alongside having weekly meetings with our supervisor and biweekly meetings with our sponsers.
+Continuing to have these weekly meetings even into capstone two played a huge part into our success.

+Another thing that helped our team succeed is the willingness for is to work over christmas break.
+We met once a week over break and it saved us weeks as we were able to problem solve in a much more relaxed environment (i.e. not having four other classes to worry about.)

 ## What did not go well?

+For our team, everything went very smooth due to how often we met during the project.
+Any problem that came up for an individual was able to be solved as a team.

+For my design specifically, populating and testing my pcbs did not go well.
+While the design should work if soldered properly, the chips chosen (QFN chips) were not novice friendly and crippled my subsystem.

 ## What “best practices” have you identified?

+### Communication is key
+Meet once a week with just the team and another time with your supervisor (especially capstone one!!!)
+The team meeting can just be updates and keeping track of any problems that come up.
+It is surprisingly helpful explaining your problems to others who understand (helpful with problem solving and also mentally.
+It's a long project, lean on your teammates and let your teammates lean on you.)
+The supervisor meeting should be a simple check in and to get validation that what you are designing aligns with the problem / what is being asked.

+### Use simple to solder ICs
+If possible, always use IC chips that have leads.
+Do not use no leads ICs.
+Surface mount ICs are pretty simple to solder with the right equipment.

+### Know about the electrical engineer on campus.
+He's great
+Talk to Conard (the electrical engineer on campus) for any PCB questions or advice in general.
+He is here to help.

+### Comminucation is key

+This is so important I'm putting two sections about it!!!

+Talk about the problems you are facing with your teammates, even if you feel stupid for not knowing how to solve it at that moment.
+It will save you time and help your teammates gain confidence about sharing problems they are facing as well.
+It is much better knowing about problems everybody is facing BEFORE meeting with your supervisor.

 ## What unanticipated problems occurred?

+Some problems came up after not talking to our supervisor properly.
+We had to scrap some subsystems and come up with new subsytem ideas near the end of capstone one.
+This was as frustrating as you imagine.
+With better communication with our supervisor earlier in capstone one, this problem would not have occured.

+Another problem arose due to not being adament about _everybody_ having to share how their design was going during capstone one.
+Some simple problems can up that could have been easily fixed the designer was more open about the problems they were facing.

 ## What would you do differently if you were able to do it over again?

+I would replace all QFN ICs with ICs that have leads.

+I would also split up my main pcb into at least two pcbs so that once a single circuit is proven, that pcb can be set aside.
+(I had a circuit that broke after being proven due to having to put the whole pcb back into the heat oven for a different circuit.)

+Each PCB should have only one function.
+(Very similar to how each function in code should only have one job.)

 ## What new knowledge or skills did you acquire throughout Capstone?

+I learned about PCB design and also circuit design.

+While I did well in all of the circuits and electronics classes, I never really _got it_ with circuit design.
+Since I'm a computer engineer and not a electrical engineer it was easy to tell myself that not having a great feel for circuit design was acceptable.
+It is not.
+Getting a good feel for circuit design is the most valuable hard skill / lesson I got from capstone.

+Communicating engineering problems is the best soft skill that I learned.
+Having so many meetings made this skill nearly impossible not to learn.

 # Kyle Plant
 ## What went well?